playermissile/scrolling_tutorial/index.rst

 Combined Horizontal and Vertical Course Scrolling
 --------------------------------------------------

-Horizontal and vertical course scrolling is possible with only a very little more effort than horizontal course scrolling.
-Since horizontal course scrolling requires changing ``LMS`` addresses on every display list line anyway, pointing that address to memory that makes the viewport move up or down as well as left and right is all that it takes.
+Simultaneous horizontal and vertical course scrolling is possible with very little additional effort over horizontal course scrolling alone.

+Adding vertical scrolling to a display list that uses ``LMS`` addresses for every line means that, unlike the simple vertical scrolling that used a single ``LMS`` address for the whole screen, *every* display list line in the scrolling region will have to be modified to point to a new vertical location in the memory layout.

 Memory Layout
 ~~~~~~~~~~~~~~~~~~~~

-Perhaps not surprisingly, combining horizontal and vertical scrolling requires combining the memory layout ideas: wide horizontal lines coupled with lines above and below the viewport.
+Combining horizontal and vertical scrolling requires combining the memory
+layout ideas: wide horizontal lines coupled with lines above and below the
+viewport.

 .. figure:: memory_layout_2d.png
    :align: center
    :width: 80%

+As in the horizontal scrolling examples above, the combined scrolling examples
+will also use the page-per-line memory layout: 256 bytes per line.

+Horizontal course scrolling requires an ``LMS`` address for every display list
+line in the scrolling region, and using this memory layout means that the low
+byte of that address is modified for every scroll.
+The high byte is unmodified.

+Vertical course scrolling using this display list and memory layout is
+convenient because the vertical position of the viewport is solely dependent on
+the high byte of the memory address; the low byte is unchanged.

+This memory layout simplifies combined scrolling because it decouples the
+vertical position and horizontal position!
+Combined scrolling is then reduced
+to changing the high byte of each ``LMS`` address to reflect the vertical
+location of the viewport, and changing the low byte to set the horizontal
+location.

 Vertical Fine Scrolling